-10.3 Other Factors Affecting the Timing of Marriage
+29.10.3 Other factors affecting the timing of marriage

 Clearly factors other than contraceptives affect the timing of marriage.
-Browning, Chiappori, and Weiss (2014), Greenwood, Guner, and Vandenbroucke (2017), and Stevensen and Wolfers (2007) provide reviews of the literature.
+Browning et al. (2014), Greenwood et al. (2017), and Stevenson and Wolfers (2007) provide reviews of the literature.

-10.3.1 Rising Wages
+29.10.3.1 Rising wages

 In his classic treatment of the topic, Becker (1991, p.
-350) states that "the family in the United States changed more rapidly (since 1950) than during any equivalent period since the founding of colonies.
-I believe that a major cause of these changes is the growth in the earning power of women as the American economy developed."
-Higher relative earnings reduce the gains from marriage for women and allows them to be more choosy.
+350) states that "the family in the United States changed more rapidly (since 1950) than during any equivalent period since the founding of the colonies.
+I believe that a major cause of these changes is the growth in the earning power of women as the

+American economy developed."
+Higher relative earnings reduce the gains from marriage for women and allow them to be more choosy between married and single life.
 Regalia and Rios-Rull (2001) formalize this idea in a quantitative model and show that increases in the relative earnings of women can potentially account for almost ninety percent of the observed rise in the share of single women since the mid-1970s.
 Shephard (2019) also focuses on the effects of a narrowing gender wage gap on marital outcomes.
-He builds a rich life-cycle equilibrium model with endogenous human capital accumulation, fertility, and home production to study time allocation and marriage decisions.
-His simulations show that decline in the gender wage gap since the 1980s is able to generate an increase in female employment, a decline in male employment, an increase in the age-of-first marriage for women, and a reduction in the marital age gap between men and women.
+He builds a life-cycle equilibrium model with endogenous human capital accumulation, fertility, and home production to study time allocation and marriage decisions.
+His simulations show that the decline in the gender wage gap since the 1980s is able to generate an increase in female employment, a decline in male employment, an increase in the age-of-first marriage for women, and a reduction in the marital age gap between men and women.

-Other aspects of wage structure can also affect the incentive to get married.
-Olivetti (2006) documents that the returns to labor market experience increased for women since the 1970s and this was an important factor for the rising female labor supply.
-Caucutt, Guner, and Knowles (2002) show that, within a matching model of marriage, this will also increase the incentives of women to delay both fertility and marriage.
-Santos and Weiss (2016), instead, focus on the rising labor income volatility since the 1970s, and show that if marriage involves consumption commitments, such as children or housing, then a rise in income volatility will delay entry into marriage.
+Other aspects of the wage structure can also affect the incentive to marry.
+Olivetti (2006) documents that the returns to labor market experience increased for women since the 1970s and this was an important factor in generating rising female labor-force participation.
+Caucutt et al. (2002) show that, within a matching model of marriage, this will also increase the incentives of women to delay both fertility and marriage.
+Santos and Weiss (2016), instead, focus on the rising labor income volatility since the 1970s, and show that if marriage involves consumption commitments, such as children or housing, then a heightening in income volatility will delay entry into marriage.

-10.3.2 Household Technologies
+29.10.3.2 Household technologies

 Another key force that shaped families in the United States and elsewhere was the dramatic improvements in households technologies.
-Improvements in household durables freed women from housework and allowed them to enter the labor force-see Greenwood, Seshadri and Yorukoglu (2005).
+Improvements in household durables freed women from housework and allowed them to enter the labor force-see Greenwood et al. (2005a, 2005b).
 (Relatedly, Albanesi and Olivetti, 2016, argue that advances in maternal medicine facilitated the entry of young women into the workplace.)
-These forces reduced the benefits from traditional marriages; to wit, a breadwinner husband and a housekeeper wife.
-Greenwood and Guner (2009) integrate home production into a search model of marriage, and show that better household technologies can account for a significant part of the rise in divorce, the fall in marriage, and the increase in married female labor-force participation that occurred during the later half of the twentieth century.
+These forces reduced the benefit from a traditional marriage; to wit, a breadwinner husband and a housekeeper wife.
+Greenwood and Guner (2009) integrate home production into a search model of marriage, and show that better household technologies can account for a significant part of the rise in divorce, the fall in marriage, and the increase in married female labor-force participation that occurred during the later half of the 20th century.
 According to Greenwood and Guner (2009, p.
 233), "the reduction of the economic benefits of marriage allowed the modern criteria of mutual attraction between mates to come to the fore, a trend 'from economics to romance' in the words of Ogburn and Nimkoff (1955)."
-They also show how improvements in household technology and increases in income can explain the increase in marriage between 1940 and 1960-for one more time, recall Figure 1.5
+They also show how improvements in household technology and increases in income can explain the increase in marriage between 1940 and 1960-for one more time, recall Fig. 29.1.